gvwilson/thirdbit/src/fiction/cherne/index.md

   and it is partly through her efforts over the centuries that slavery has disappeared in the Karaband.

-- Slavery is legal in the Regimental Kingdoms, but uncommon.
+- Slavery is legal in the Ninety Kingdoms, but uncommon.
 As elsewhere, the children of slaves are born free, but under a social stigma.